gibranalcazar/Real-Time-Bus-Tracker/README.md

 The following are some possible improvements for this project:

-- [Make a popup over each position including info like bus label, time, available seats, etc]
+:bus: Make a popup over each position including info like bus label, time, available seats, etc
-- [Use the Mapbox Map Matching API to specify the driving route]
+:bus: Use the Mapbox Map Matching API to specify the driving route
-- [Others]
+:bus: Some others

 ## :white_check_mark: Requirements ##